Ethan Sheng Lyu

-This is Ethan Lyu, a PhD Candidate at Department of Computer Science, School of Computing and Data Science, the University of Hong Kong (HKU), under supervision of Prof. Chenshu Wu.
-Previously, I got my BSc. from Nanjing University.
+This is Ethan Sheng Lyu, a PhD Candidate at Department of Computer Science, School of Computing and Data Science, the University of Hong Kong (HKU), under supervision of Prof. Chenshu Wu and Prof. Chuan Wu.
+Previously, I got my BSc. of EE from Nanjing University.

-During my PhD, I leverage acoustic as a medium to communicate with and sense the physical world.
-Specifically, I interpret acoustic in various means and demonstrate its power:
+To realize this vision, my work operates at the dynamic intersection of Embodied AI, HCI, and Cyber-Physical Systems (CPS).
+During my Ph.D., I have primarily leveraged acoustics as a powerful medium to communicate with and sense the physical world.
+Specifically, I interpret acoustic signals through various dimensions to demonstrate their transformative power:

 Publications